MathWorks-Teaching-Resources/Calculus-Derivatives_es/README.md

 MATLAB, Symbolic Math Toolbox&trade;, Curve Fitting Toolbox&trade;

 ## License ##
-The license for this module is available in the [LICENSE.TXT](license.txt) file in this GitHub repository.
+The license for this module is available in the [LICENSE.md](LICENSE.md) file in this GitHub repository.

 ## Support ##
 Have any questions or feedback?
 Contact the <a href="mailto:onlineteaching@mathworks.com">MathWorks online teaching team.</a>